Centrifugal Pumps vs. Positive Displacement Plunger Pumps

 Plunger pumps have more components than centrifugal pumps.
 As such, the price of plunger pumps may be higher than centrifugal pumps of comparable size.
 They are not intended for use with fluids that contain a lot of particulates.

 Use compact plunger pumps for commercial applications that require precise and consistent flow rates, including:

 - Mobile disinfection pump systems

 - Commercial cleaning and mobile sanitation

 - Pest control, lawn care, and fertigation

 - Misters for evaporative cooling, dust suppression, greenhouses, etc.

 - Hydrostatic testing of sprinkler systems, sewer lines, fire hoses, etc.

-There are several other types of positive displacement pumps, each with its own unique benefits and drawbacks.
+There are several other types of positive displacement pumps, each with their own unique benefits and drawbacks.
 We’ve developed a helpful Pump Comparison Cheat Sheet that outlines seven different kinds of pumps and their pros and cons.
 Access the guide below.

 It’s critical to choose the right pump that is designed for your application.
 As a manufacturer of made-in-America plunger pumps, Pumptec is here to answer questions about your unique application and address any challenges you may face.
 Reach out to us for a free consultation.